 Sponsors provide resource support to empower Champions to deploy clean drinking water.
 Champions are those on the ground, actively working with communities in need of clean water.

 By working together, we can reach out rapidly to the 633 million people globally without safe water access.
-Click below to find out more about the programme!
+Visit our Get Involved section to learn how you can play a role!